Skip to Main Content

-When closing a bank account, a common question people ask is whether it will negatively impact their credit scores.
+When closing a bank account, a common question people ask is whether it’s bad for their credit scores to close a bank account.
 Fortunately, closing a savings or checking account that’s in good standing won’t hurt your credit in any way.

 However, there are a few things to consider before closing your bank account to make sure it’s done the right way and doesn’t end up causing any credit-related problems.